 Product placement in feature-length films and on prime-time television shows remains strong with television placements in Modern Family, The Big Bang Theory, Pretty Little Liars, and Parenthood.
-Movie placements include: The Other Woman and Teenage Mutant Ninja Turtles.
+Movie placements include: The Other Woman, The Longest Ride, and Jurassic World.

 Social Media and Online Marketing.
-Online marketing and social networking sites are tools to increase brand awareness and drive traffic to verabradley.com and to our stores.
-We have captured more than 3.4 million customer e-mail addresses in our online customer file, with many of these customers providing age, occupation, and location data.
+We use online marketing and social networking sites as tools to increase brand awareness and drive traffic to verabradley.com and to our stores.
+We have captured more than 3.8 million customer e-mail addresses in our online customer file, with many of these customers providing age, occupation, and location data.
 This captured information provides us with deeper insight into the products and categories that are in the highest interest of our customers, and allows us to better target our customers with appropriate messages.
-As of January 31, 2015, we had approximately 1.6 million Facebook fans and over 74,000 Twitter followers.
-Our Instagram, which we launched in October 2012, has grown to more than 100,000 followers and is our most highly engaged social medium.
+As of January 30, 2016, we had approximately 1.6 million Facebook fans and over 80,000 Twitter followers.
+Our Instagram, which we launched in October 2012, has grown to more than 200,000 followers and is our most highly engaged social medium.
+In addition, we often partner with brand-right bloggers to promote product.